“Winter means everything to us. Riding snow is our passion, and Hurricane Ridge is our Valhalla.” ~ Mitch Zenobi

 Port Angeles is a scenic three hours drive from Seattle, making it a destination snow lovers can’t pass up.
 Those who do drive out will have more than just Hurricane Ridge’s ten trails, accessed by two rope tows, and one lift.
 They will have panoramic views that are photographed in magazines around the world.
 They will see water, snow, rainforest, glaciers and rocky summits, while enjoying the feeling of privacy and solitude.
 While only officially sporting an elevation drop of 800 feet, there are a handful of backcountry ridges and lines to explore for memorable runs.
 For those not up for finding their own adventure, Hurricane Ridge does have a terrain park with natural hits, jumps and rails.

-Weather permitting, the Hurricane Ridge Ski, Snowboard and Tubing Area will operate from 10 a.m. to 4 p.m. on Saturdays, Sundays and Monday holidays beginning Sunday, December 4 through March 26, 2017.
-The area is also scheduled to be open daily from December 23 through January 2, 2017, except for Sunday, December 25, Christmas Day.
-More information about the Hurricane Ridge downhill ski and snowboard area is available at hurricaneridge.com call (848) 667-7669.
+Weather permitting, the Hurricane Ridge Ski, Snowboard and Tubing Area will operate from 10 a.m. to 4 p.m. on Saturdays, Sundays and Monday holidays beginning December 3rd.
+The Hurricane Ridge Area is also tentatively scheduled to be open daily from December 22nd through January 2, 2018, except for Monday, December 25, Christmas Day.
+More information about when the Hurricane Ridge downhill ski and snowboard area is available at hurricaneridge.com call (848) 667-7669.

 Winter is here and I’ll make sure to bring you the most updated, accurate information I can about snowpack and accessibility.
 Until then, sit back and watch a video to get you excited about experiencing snow at Hurricane Ridge in Olympic National Park.